gaurav1780/comp1010practicalClassMaterial/week 06 - recursion/workshopRecursion.md

 7. `count7`
 8. and so on...

-## Week 6 practice package (NOT mandatory to submit)
+## Week 6 submission

-Week 6 practice package has been added at [./codes/week6PracticePackage.zip](./codes/week6PracticePackage.zip).
+You should be working with package `practicePackage.recursion`.
+Complete as many methods as you can from Stage1, then move to Stage2, and so on.

+Make the submission as an exported archive file (select ONLY package `practicePackage.recursion.attempts` under the `src` folder, NOT the `bin` folder) named `studentID.zip` (where studentID is your Student ID) on iLearn under "Week 6 submission" by **Sunday 5th April, 21:00**.

 Submission is NOT mandatory (so you can focus on prac exam 2 preparation).
 However, given that recursion is included in practical exam 2, we encourage you to do as many tasks as you can, especially Stages 1 and 2.
 Students aiming for HD should also do Stages 3 and 4.

 ## ADVANCED PRACTICE QUESTIONS